Arab–Israeli conflict: 1949–1967

 Following Israel's victory in the 1948 Arab–Israeli War, Jews living in the West Bank or Gaza were expelled to Israel.
 Arabs caught on the Palestinian side of the ceasefire line could not return to their homes in Israel.
 Those on the Israeli side were not formally expelled, although many fled.
 Responsibility for the exodus remains disputed.
 Historian Benny Morris claimed that the "decisive cause" of Palestinian departure was predominantly Jewish forces' actions (physical expulsions, military assaults on residential areas, fear of fighting, abandonment of nearby villages, incitement propaganda), while Arab leadership orders were decisive in only 6 of 392 villages.
-Over 700,000 Jews emigrated to Israel from 1948–1952, including ~285,000 from Arab countries.
+Over 700,000 Jews emigrated to Israel from 1948 to 1952, including ~285,000 from Arab countries.

 In 1956, Egypt closed the Straits of Tiran to Israeli shipping and blockaded the Gulf of Aqaba, contravening the Constantinople Convention of 1888.
 Israel supporters viewed this as violating the 1949 Armistice Agreements.
 On 26 July 1956, Egypt nationalized the Suez Canal Company and closed the canal to Israeli shipping.
 Israel invaded the Sinai Peninsula on 29 October with British and French support.
 During the Suez Crisis, Israel captured the Gaza Strip and Sinai.
 The United States and United Nations advocated a ceasefire.
 Israel then withdrew from Egyptian territory.
 Egypt allowed regional navigation freedom and Sinai demilitarization.
 The United Nations Emergency Force (UNEF) deployed to oversee demilitarization.
 UNEF operated only on the Egyptian side, as Israel refused deployment on its territory.

 Israel established a national water carrier in 1964, an engineering project to transfer its Jordan River allocation southward to enable mass Negev settlement.
 Arabs attempted a Jordan headwaters diversion, escalating the Israel–Syria conflict.

 The Palestine Liberation Organization (PLO) formed in 1964 with a charter committing to "[t]he liberation of Palestine [which] will destroy the Zionist and imperialist presence..."
 (Article 22, 1968).On 19 May 1967, Egypt expelled UNEF observers and deployed 100,000 troops in Sinai.
 It again closed the Straits of Tiran to Israeli shipping, reverting to 1956 blockade conditions.

 Jordan signed a defense pact with Egypt on 30 May 1967.
 Egypt mobilized Sinai units, crossed UN lines, and massed on Israel's southern border.
 Israel attacked Egypt on 5 June.
 The Israeli Air Force destroyed most Egyptian airpower in a surprise strike, then eliminated Jordanian, Syrian, and Iraqi forces, enabling Israel's Six-Day War victory.
 Israel gained the Sinai Peninsula, Gaza Strip, West Bank (including East Jerusalem), Shebaa farms, and the Golan Heights.